Czarapata-Hunter/fortune-teller/README.md

     -   What needs to live in a persistence layer?
 -   Is there some state we need to initialize?
 -   Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be reused?)

+## HTML Elements

+-   Image of fortune teller / 8 ball

+*   Text input field for questions being asked with "Ask about your fortune..."

+*   submit button - will have an event listener

+-   p or a div for the fortune being delivered to the user

+## State Variables

+-   selectedFortune

+## Events

+-   Button click
+    -   pick a random fortune from the list created
+    -   remove the fortune teller or 8 ball image
+    -   display the fortune div to the user
+    -   display "Next Fortune" button

+*   play again button click
+    -   display the 8 ball and inputs again
+    -   remove the fortune divs